rebelsky/csc301-new/pages/syllabus.md

 + Mastery obtained via exploration, experimentation, and failure is encouraged and valued as highly as "getting it right" the first time.
 + Your final grade accurately reflects your mastery of the learning goals of the course.
-+ The expectations for grades should be easy to understand and easily trackable.

-Ideally, all of you should be able to meet all of the goals in a reasonable amount of time (see the note about time and workload above).
 To achieve high grades, some of you may find that you have to re-do some of the work in the class.
 Many of the components of the course have "no penalty" redos available.
-See the notes below for more details.

 ### Work